BerlinUnited/NaoTH-Deeplearning/yolo_pretraining/README.md

 ```

 ### Setup docker environment
+TODO: use docker compose and also explain how to mount paths and set envs
 If you run on your own system you can run it like this:
 ```bash
 docker run -it --privileged -v ${PWD}:/usr/src/datasets -v ${PWD}:/usr/src/ultralytics/runs/ --gpus all --ipc host scm.cms.hu-berlin.de:4567/berlinunited/tools/naoth-deeplearning/yolo_image:latest /bin/bash